agrana/click-to-environment-template/README.md

-# click-to-environment-template
+# Export cli options to env variables

-Put cli options as ENV variables in linux using click
+Expose click cli options as environment variable and run a command.